Last updated Jul 18, 2021

 The Mt.
 Muroran Hakucho Hut is located about 15 minutes walk from the Muroran Danpara Ski Area carpark (location on Google Maps).
 This is about 8km north of central Muroran City, in southern Hokkaido.

 The present Hakucho Hut (hakucho means ‘swan’) was built in 1949 (completed on the 6th November 1949).
 Previous to the present hut being built, there was an earlier hut on the same site.
 It was built in 1931, but was destroyed by a fire in 1945.
 According to locals in the area, the original hut was two stories, with a floor area of 6 by 8 meters on each floor (source).
 The present hut is similar in size, and will sleep 50 people in a pinch (30 comfortably).
-The hut is currently funded and managed by the Muroran Amateur Sports Association (室蘭市体育協会), but this arrangement will end at the end of March 2021.
-Unless there is some other arrangement made, the hut is slated for demolition after this date.
-The current hutkeeper has lived at the hut for the past 20 years.
-He’s 78 years old, and will retire at the end of March 2021.
+Since March 2021, the hut is now under management by the volunteer Hakucho Hyutte Friendship Society.

 There is no need to book.